 Facial recognition.
 Robotics process automation (RPA).
 Voice assistance.
-As technology becomes the cornerstone in the way we do business and a key driver for the guest experience, we have all become relatively familiar with tech terms like these — But do we truly understand what they mean, and are we asking the right questions if we don’t?
+As technology becomes the cornerstone for the way we do business and a key driver for the guest experience, we have all become relatively familiar with tech terms like these — but do we truly understand what they mean, and are we asking the right questions if we don’t?

 What are the ethical implications of facial recognition software?
 How do we ensure we still have that “personal touch” when we implement RPA?
 Do guests want to have a digital voice assistant in their rooms?
 And perhaps most importantly, what constitutes true innovation in the age of technology?